 We do not cover follow-up care from Non-Plan Providers after you no longer need Urgent Care.
 To obtain follow-up care from a Plan Provider, call the appointment or advice phone number at a Plan Facility.
-For phone numbers, refer to our Provider Directory or call our Member Service Contact Center.
+For phone numbers, refer to our Provider Directory or call Member Services.